Science

 Catalytic processes

 Catalysts have been of fundamental importance for the chemical industry for at least 100 years.
-Today, catalysts are also used to limit the environmental damage of car exhaust gases and are essential in the petrochemical industry and in many other applications, with a market of tens of billions of Euro.
+Today, catalysts are also used to limit the environmental impact of car exhaust gases and are essential in the petrochemical industry and in many other applications, with a market of tens of billions of Euro.

 Information technology